Lestes dryas

 Lestes dryas is a species of damselfly in the family Lestidae, the spreadwings.
 Its common names include emerald spreadwing, scarce emerald damselfly and robust spreadwing.
 An alternate name in Ireland is the turlough spreadwing.

 This species is native to the Holarctic, especially northern parts of Eurasia and North America.
 It is relictual in North Africa.

-L. dryas can tolerate extreme conditions that few other dragonflies can survive.
+Lestes dryas can tolerate extreme conditions that few other dragonflies can survive.